 What are the Quality Checks in Revenue Cycle Management?

 The Healthcare industry is going through a period of metamorphosis.
 The evolution of volume-based healthcare services is an outcome of the changes that are occurring.
-If not the best, least we can say that the concerns are being listened and being worked upon for patient empowerment, patient experience, and better-quality healthcare standards.
-Unfortunately, we are still not where we all want to be. i.e to reach a progressive and empowered healthcare system.
+If not the best, at least we can say that the concerns are being listened to and being worked upon for patient empowerment, patient experience, and better-quality healthcare standards.
+Unfortunately, we are still not where we all want to be. i.e., to reach a progressive and empowered healthcare system.
 Is there a checklist for RCM?
 How important are medical billing services?

 The most concerning thing about today’s healthcare industry is the cost factor that is equally unsettling for patients and physicians.
 Patients talk about how high-quality and innovative healthcare programs are inaccessible to them merely because they can’t afford it or their insurance plan does not support it.
 When will medical billing companies start to look for efficient revenue cycle management?

 Medical billing companies:

 - Process data gathered from the healthcare organizations

 - Code diagnostic procedures/services for each patient according to the CPT and ICD 10 codes

 - Bill each rendered service and create medical claims according to the insurance company’s guidelines

 - Submit claims to insurance companies and wait up for EOB (Explanation of Benefits statement)